T-Python-Sep-24/UNIT-1-PROJECT/README.md

 #### As a Resident I should be able to do the following :
 -Login/Register for Residents
--List the violations that i have (fine number,type of fine ,date,price,issued by which ministry)
+-List the violations that i have (fine id,type of fine ,date,price,issued by which ministry,status)
 -search for a specfic violations
+-Add to wallet
+-check wallet
 -Pay all violations(installment option if the violations is more than 3000 sar)
 -pay for a specfic violations
+-pay installment violation
+-Display installment details
 -Exit
 ### As an Authortie in a specfic ministry I shoild be able to do the following:
 -Login/Register for manamge
 -Fine a violation for a Resident